developersIndia/saadhan/README.md

 )](https://www.reddit.com/r/developersIndia/)
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg)](#contributors-)

+> [!IMPORTANT]
+> We are currently migrating our hosting provider.
+During this time, the `saadhan.developersindia.in` link will be unavailable.
+In the meantime, please use this temporary URL: https://saadhan-hplc.onrender.com/

 ## ❓ What is this
 - Saadhan is an app to aggregate and provide tech resources to learn from.
 - Resources are contributed by community.
 [Contribute your favourite resources](https://github.com/developersIndia/resources)